 Risk factors for cardiac toxicity include active or dormant cardiovascular disease, prior or concomitant radiotherapy to the mediastinal/pericardial area, previous therapy with anthracyclines or anthracenediones, concomitant use of drugs with the ability to suppress cardiac contractility or other cardioactive compounds (e.g., calcium channel blocking drugs) or concomitant use of other potentially cardiotoxic drugs (e.g., cyclophosphamide, 5-fluorouracil or trastuzumab).
-Anthracyclines including doxorubicin should not be administered in combination with other cardiotoxic agents unless the patient's cardiac function is closely monitored (see Section 4.5 Interactions with other medicines and other forms of interactions).
-Patients receiving anthracyclines after stopping treatment with other cardiotoxic agents, especially those with long half-lives such as trastuzumab (variable half-life; washout period up to 7 months), may also be at an increased risk of developing cardiotoxicity.
+Anthracyclines including doxorubicin should not be administered in combination with other cardiotoxic agents unless the patient's cardiac function is closely monitored (see INTERACTIONS WITH OTHER MEDICINES).
+Patients receiving anthracyclines after stopping treatment with other cardiotoxic agents, especially those with long half-lives such as trastuzumab (variable half-life washout period up to 7 months), may also be at an increased risk of developing cardiotoxicity.
 Note: Trastuzumab emtansine has a shorter half-life of approximately 4 days.
 The half-life of trastuzumab is variable.
 Trastuzumab may persist in the circulation for up to 7 months.
 Therefore, physicians should avoid anthracycline-based therapy for up to 7 months after stopping trastuzumab when possible.
 If anthracyclines are used before this time, careful monitoring of cardiac function is recommended.